-Approximately, once per month, the Office of Residential Life staff will be entering student spaces to inspect rooms/suites/apartments.
+Approximately, once per month, Residential Life staff will enter student spaces to inspect rooms/ suites/apartments.
 These inspections will be unannounced.
 During inspections, each room/ suite/apartment will be examined for cleanliness, damage, health and safety concerns, and fire hazards.
 Examples of health and safety violations include, but are not limited to the following:

-- possession of unauthorized items (see list below) - fire hazards - excessive trash - inappropriate or offensive material in the common area

-- bed risers/lofts - failure to maintain an appropriately sanitary living space as determined by the Office of Residential Life
+- possession of unauthorized items (see list below) - fire hazards - excessive trash - inappropriate or offensive material in the common area - bed risers/lofts - failure to maintain an appropriately sanitary living space as determined by the Office of Residential Life

-Unauthorized items and other health and safety hazards violations may be removed from the room by residential life staff or public safety officers.
+Unauthorized items and other health and safety hazards violations may be removed from the room by Residential Life staff or Public Safety Officers.
 Residents who fail the inspection may face disciplinary or misconduct charges.
-Failure to maintain each residential area in a satisfactory condition could result in the review and referral to the Office of Student Conduct Administration.
+Failure to maintain each residential area in a satisfactory condition may result in referral to the Office of Student Conduct Administration.
 In addition, residents will be assessed for damages found during inspections.
 Staff will conduct follow-up visits to ensure problem areas are brought up to standard.
 Items that are confiscated will be stored, destroyed, or discarded, as appropriate.